Kong/docs.konghq.com/app/gateway/2.6.x/install-and-run/upgrade.md

 ### Dependencies

-If you are using the provided binary packages, all necessary dependencies for the gateway are bundled and you can skip this section.
+If you're using the provided binary packages, all necessary dependencies for the gateway are bundled and you can skip this section.

-If you are building your dependencies by hand, there are changes since the previous release, so you will need to rebuild them with the latest patches.
+If you're building your dependencies by hand, there are changes since the previous release, so you will need to rebuild them with the latest patches.

 The required OpenResty version for Kong 2.6.x is